Frequently Asked Questions*

 Cedar & Lemon

-A deep forest green bar, designed to appeal to men and women alike.
+A lovely green bar, designed to appeal to men and women alike.
 Avocado oil has been included for its wonderful skin-benefiting properties.
 Cleanly scented with essential oils of lemongrass, litsea cubeba and cedarwood.

 A beautiful soap - emollient and gentle.
 Evening primrose oil, sweet almond oil and apricot kernel oil all play a part in the feel of this lovely soap.
 Scented with essential oils of frankincense, sweet orange and grapefruit.